 In addition to medical support, lifestyle changes are essential: quit smoking, lose weight, and eat healthier.
 The internet is flooded with quick fix claims, but real change takes time.
 When you combine better lifestyle habits with medical evaluation and regular HBOT sessions, you can strengthen your circulation and escape the painful symptoms you’ve been experiencing for so long.

 The experts at R3 Wound Care and Hyperbarics specialize in hyperbaric oxygen therapy and wound healing.
-Visit us today to experience the powerful benefits of HBOT and begin your journey to healthy blood circulation.
+Visit us today at one of our 4 locations in Dallas and San Antonio to experience the powerful benefits of HBOT and begin your journey to healthy blood circulation.

 Allison Remy started her career in medicine as a Licensed Paramedic and later became a certified Physician Assistant (PA-C).
 She received her Master’s of Science in Physician Assistant Studies from The University of Alabama at Birmingham in 2007 and has practiced in a variety of fields.
 She is passionate about wound care and hyperbaric medicine and takes great joy in helping patients heal their wounds in order to restore normalcy to their lives.